ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 Event sourcing is a very popular pattern and can be used in a modern microservices architecture.
 The pattern's goal is to have a reliable way of updating the database while being able to publish messages on a queue/topic.
 A good explanation of the pattern can be found [here](https://microservices.io/patterns/data/event-sourcing.html).

-In this blog, I will explain how to design and deploy an event sourcing solution on Amazon Web Services (AWS).
+In this blog, I will explain how to design and deploy an event sourcing solution on [Amazon Web Services (AWS)](https://aws.amazon.com/).
 The principal AWS services used will be [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
-The solution will simply track the requests made by the gateway to the other services and persist them.
-It is very useful to have that kind of feature because it will let you identify which service can be faulty.
+The solution will simply track the requests made by a gateway to other services and persist them.
+It is very useful to have that kind of feature because it will let you have a big picture while being able to identify which service is faulty.

 # AWS Architecture